 This course introduces students to computer science through programming.
 Fundamental topics include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and the ethical and social implications of computing.
-Both object-oriented and imperative problem solving and design using Java language are emphasized.
+Both object-oriented and imperative problem solving and design using

+Java language are emphasized.
 These techniques represent proven approaches for developing solutions that can scale up from small, simple problems to large, complex problems.

-Prerequisites and other notes: This course is a level 9 AP course, and is part of a 4 credit completer program.
+Prerequisites and other notes: Completion of either Exploring Computer Science or AP Computer Science Principles.
+This course is a level 9 AP course, and is part of a 3 credit completer program.